unpoly/unpoly/src/unpoly/pages/data.md

 })
 ```

+> [important]
-Note how `data.age` is a string in the example above.
-Data attributes always have string values.
+> Data attributes always have string values.
+In the example above `data.age` is a string.

 Data attributes with multiple, dash-separated words in their name can be accessed with `camelCase` keys: